 Students must be enrolled in Arlington Public Schools (K-12) to be considered for gifted services.

 APS does universal screening at multiple grade levels in elementary and middle school.
 Based on the universal screener, students who reach a benchmark score are automatically screened for gifted services.
 These students will be screened for gifted services unless parents opt out of this process.
 In addition, teachers at every grade level work with the resource teacher of the gifted to refer students for the screening process.
 Parents may also submit a referral to begin the screening process.

 A student is referred to the gifted services eligibility process based on one or more of the following criteria:

-- a need for services beyond that provided by the general education program of studies instructional program
+- a demonstrated potential and/or need for services beyond that provided by the general education program of studies instructional program

 - available ability and achievement data information